praveenpandey77/exploratory-analysis-ipl2022-tweets/README.md

+# exploratory-analysis-ipl2022-tweets using pandas and seaborn, plotly and matplotlib for visualization

 check out jyputer notebook link for details
 https://jovian.com/praveen-pandey77/exploratory-analysis-on-ipl-2022-tweets/v/501/files?filename=project-2-exploratory-analysis-praveen.ipynb

-exploratory-analysis-ipl2022-tweets using pandas and seaborn, plotly and matplotlib for visualization tweets by the user public on ipl 2022
+tweets by the fans of  ipl 2022

 This data consists of the tweets with the trending #ipl2022 hashtags made by the fans of cricket